 Start the morning at 16 Mile Creek.
 The main loop trail runs for about 6 kilometres, crossing the creek on both sides, and there are several side trails.
 There are some sections where there are hills, but the paths aren’t too busy.
-The trails have some fantastic lookout points, where you might see some wild animals.
+The trails have fantastic lookout points, where you might see wild animals.

 If you visit during or after a fresh fall of snow, it’s nothing short of breathtaking.

 The Simple Kitchen is perfect for breakfast, with delicious but healthy options to start the day.
 It offers a wide range of low-carb, paleo and gluten-free products, including healthy whole foods for takeaways, granolas, beverages, and natural body care products.

 View their Taste of Oakville menu HERE